margherita-moretti/Roof-shape-classification/3_ASA_index_classification/README.md

 # 3. ASA Index Classification

-Applies a threshold on the ASA index to classify every building in the full dataset as flat or sloped — not just the manually-labelled reference sample.
+Applies a threshold on the ASA index to classify every building in the full dataset as flat or sloped, not just the manually-labelled reference sample.

 Part of the pipeline described in the [repository root README](../README.md).